Managing Users, Resources and Permissions

 • permissions_default_allow=false: maps and layers are only available if their resources and permissions are explicitly configured

-The display behaviour of restricted themes can be configured in the mapViewer service configuration in tenantConfig.json as follows:
+Note: The display behaviour of restricted themes can be customized with the following settings in the mapViewer service config in tenantConfig.json:

 • show_restricted_themes: Whether to show placeholder items for restricted themes.
 Default: false.